neotantrix/FFXIV-Anti-AFK/README.md

 Description: This software will search for an instance of FFXIV on your pc, activate the window and press the key 'i' to open your inventory, sleep for 120 seconds and loop.
 If it cannot find FFXIV running on your pc before each loop it will suspend the process.

-INSTRUCTIONS: This program will seek out and activate your FFXIV game window each loop and suspend itself in the event it cant.
-After double clicking the exe press F12 twice to toggle on the first time, afterwards you can toggle with one keypress of F12.
+INSTRUCTIONS: Open the exe and press F12 twice to toggle on the first time, subsequent toggles only require one keypress.
 Pressing the ESC key at any time will kill the process immediately.

 RAW AHK Script is also available for download.